Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV

 \subsection{Connections between Near- and Away-Side}

-We have observed that the away-side amplitude in the $\pi$-region decreases strongly with increasing $\phis$, so does the near-side ridge amplitude.
-We have also observed that both the away-side amplitude in the cone-region and the near-side jet-like amplitude remain approximately constant with $\phis$.
+We have observed that the away-side amplitude in the $\pi$-region decreases strongly with increasing $\phis$, as does the near-side ridge amplitude.
+We have also observed that both the away-side amplitude in the double-peak region and the near-side jet-like amplitude remain approximately constant with $\phis$.
 This raises the question whether the near-side and the away-side are connected, or stem from the same physics origin, even though high $\pt$ trigger particles strongly bias the near-side towards surface emission.
 In order to gain further insights, we study the near- and away-side correlation properties together as a function of $\phis$ and $\pta$.

-Figure~\ref{fig:ampl_phis} shows the average correlation amplitudes of the away-side $\pi$-region and cone-region and the near-side ridge and jet-like component.
+Figure~\ref{fig:ampl_phis} shows the average correlation amplitudes of the away-side $\pi$-region and double-peak region and the near-side ridge and jet-like component.
 The averages are taken within the same window size of $\pm 0.39$.
-The ridge amplitude is scaled by a factor of 2.45, which is approximately the acceptance factor to scale $|\deta|>0.7$ to the entire $\deta$ range assuming a uniform ridge.
-The jet-like amplitude and the cone-region amplitude have a similar dependence on $\phis$.
-The similarity suggests that the near-side jet-like component and the away-side cone-region might be closely related.
-This is expected when the away-side parton loses a significant fraction of its energy into the conical emission of particles~\cite{Renk}.
+The ridge amplitude is scaled by a factor of $1+\mathcal{A}\approx2.45$, which is approximately the acceptance factor to scale $|\deta|>0.7$ to the entire $\deta$ range assuming a uniform ridge.
+The jet-like amplitude and the double-peak region amplitude have a similar dependence on $\phis$.
+The similarity suggests that the near-side jet-like component and the away-side double-peak region might be closely related.

 Figure~\ref{fig:ampl_phis} also shows that the ridge amplitude and the away-side $\pi$-region amplitude have a similar dependence on $\phis$.
 The magnitudes are also similar between the ridge and the $\pi$-region.
 This is especially true for the lower $\ptt$ range.
-On the other hand, the jet-like and cone-region amplitudes have a rather different dependence on $\phis$ than the ridge and $\pi$-region amplitudes.
+On the other hand, the jet-like and double-peak region amplitudes have a rather different dependence on $\phis$ than the ridge and $\pi$-region amplitudes.
 This suggests that the near-side ridge and the away-side $\pi$-region may be connected.
-On the contrary, they seem not connected to the jet-like component or to the component in the cone-region.
+Furthermore, they seem not to be connected to the jet-like component or to the component in the double-peak region.